 Effective and happy teams are teams that learn, that generate new ideas.
 We cannot learn with- or from each other, if we have no idea of how we think.
-A powerful way to get to know how we and the other think is through dialogue.
-This is hard work though.
+A powerful way to get to know how we and the others think is through dialogue.
+This is hard work.
 You probably want to “get things done”, be productive and efficient.
 So the last thing you want is endless meetings and fruitless discussions.
 There can be no dialogue though without giving conversations time and space.
 This may seem contradictory, but this is only so at the beginning.
-In building our team, we need take the time for dialogue, if we do want to harness our team’s core learning capabilities and become a highly effective team through it.
+In building our team, we need to take the time for dialogue, if we do want to harness our team’s core learning capabilities and become a highly effective team through it.

 William N. Isaacs explains it well in The Power of Collective Thinking.